All human beings share an innate drive to experience happiness.

 - Set goals that have clear and immediate feedback

-- Pay attention to what is happening in the moment
+- Pay attention to what is happening at the moment

 - Learn to enjoy immediate experience